Skip to content

 There are many museums and palaces to visit in Vienna, along with various parks, including Prater Park.
 Prater is a leisure park filled with rides and entertainment, including a steam engine and the oldest Ferris wheel in the world.

-Check out tours and activities in Vienna on Get Your Guide
+You can find lots of activities in Vienna on Get Your Guide 👇

 Vienna Surprises